MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-edr-policy.md

 # Endpoint detection and response policy for endpoint security in Intune

-When you integrate Defender ATP with Intune, you can use the endpoint security policies for endpoint detection and response (EDR) to manage the EDR settings and onboard devices to Microsoft Defender Advanced Threat Protection (Defender ATP).
+When you integrate Microsoft Defender Advanced Threat Protection (Defender ATP) with Intune, you can use the endpoint security policies for endpoint detection and response (EDR) to manage the EDR settings and onboard devices to Defender ATP.

-The capabilities of Microsoft Defender ATP endpoint detection and response provide advanced attack detections that are near real-time and actionable.
+The capabilities of Defender ATP endpoint detection and response provide advanced attack detections that are near real-time and actionable.
 Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

 EDR policies include platform-specific profiles to manage settings for EDR.
 The profiles automatically include an *onboarding package* for Defender ATP.
-Onboarding packages are how devices are configured to work with Microsoft Defender ATP.
-After a device onboards with Defender Advanced Threat Protection, you can start to use threat data from that device and Advanced Threat Protection.
+Onboarding packages are how devices are configured to work with Defender ATP.
+After a device onboards, you can start to use threat data from that device.

-You deploy EDR policies to groups of devices in Azure AD that you manage with Intune, and to collections of on-premises devices that you manage with Configuration Manager, including Windows servers.
-The EDR policies for devices you manage with Intune and devices you manage with Configuration Manager require different onboarding package.
+EDR policies deploy to groups of devices in Azure Active Directory (Azure AD) that you manage with Intune, and to collections of on-premises devices that you manage with Configuration Manager, including Windows servers.
+The EDR policies for the different management paths require different onboarding packages.
 Therefore, you’ll create separate EDR policies for the different types of devices you manage.

 > [!TIP]
 > Support for devices you manage with Configuration Manager is in *public preview*.